websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 During this propagation process, one device may be able to reach the domain at the updated address, while another cannot.
 This depends on which DNS server a device reaches out to.

-When ready, the domain will be reachable from any device and return the standard `default backend - 404` error from the Ingress Load Balancer.
+When ready, the domain is reachable from any device and returns the standard `default backend - 404` error from the Ingress Load Balancer.

 ## Adding a Custom Domain to a DXP Cloud Service